Summer Research Experience

 Notification of Decision

-After the mentor has submitted the Mentor Review, the SPIRE Proposal will be considered complete and will be reviewed by OUR.
-Students and mentors will be notified on or before April 7th, 2026 regarding the status of the student's application.
+After the mentor has submitted the Mentor Review, the student's application will be considered complete and will be reviewed by OUR.
+Students and mentors will be notified in April 2027 regarding the status of the student's application.

 NOTIFICATION